dongzelian/multi-view-gaze/README.md

 "Multi-view Multi-task Gaze Estimation with Deep Convolutional Neural Networks"

-This paper is accepted by TNNLS 2018.
+This paper is accepted by IEEE Transactions on Neural Networks and Learning Systems (TNNLS) 2018.

 Our ShanghaiTechGaze dataset will coming soon.